 The Company recognizes all share-based payments to Directors and employees, including grants of stock options and restricted stock units, in the statement of operations based on their grant-date fair values.
-It records compensation expense, net of an estimated forfeiture rate, over the vesting period of the stock options based on the fair value of the stock options on the date of grant.
-The estimated forfeiture rate is based upon historical experience.
+It records compensation expense over the vesting period of the stock options based on the fair value of the stock options on the date of grant.